petersn/jarlsberg/README.markdown

 Compilation on Windows
 ----------------------

-A project file for Visual C++ 2010 Distress is included.
+A project file for Visual C++ 2010 Distress will be included.

 Before you compile, make sure you have the glut and SDL headers, dlls, and object files.
-You can get these at:
+You can get these at: ...

 Generic Windows compilation
 ---------------------------